CrossRef/event-data-user-guide/event-data-manual.md

 Every DOI resolves to a URL, at least in theory.
 The URL lists contain the mapping of DOIs to URLs (and vice versa) where there is a unique mapping.
 The content of the Part files are alternating lines of DOI, URL.

-This file is genreated by the Thamnophilus service, which maintains a list of all DOIs and follows each one to see where it leads.
+This file is generated by the Thamnophilus service, which maintains a list of all DOIs and follows each one to see where it leads.
 If two DOIs point to the same URL then then the mapping is considered ambiguous and it is not included in the Artifact.

 The contents of this Artifact change over time for a number of reasons: